top of page

 In the fight to be accepted, black and minority groups adopt different personalities in the work place and socially by wearing different hats to suit each situation.
 It is only when at home do they feel comfortable and feel authentic.

-Music Production Sessions include:
+S'Me Music Production Logo

 bottom of page